 On 8 October 2020 the European Insurance and Occupational Pensions Authority (EIOPA) published a paper on its approach to product oversight and governance (POG).
-To view the EIOPA news item on this paper, click here.

 Aim of the paper is to provide clarity for insurance distributors and manufacturers on the supervisory approach to POG requirements when implementing their own POG policies and thereby improving their engagement with national supervisors.1 The paper is based on the POG requirements set out in art.
 25 Insurance Distribution Directive, which requirements are implemented in the Netherlands in art.
 32 Market Conduct Supervision (Financial Institutions) Decree (Besluit Gedrags toezicht financiele ondernemingen Wft, BGfo).
 The approach of EIOPA is therefore relevant for Dutch insurance distributors and manufacturers when applying the product approval and review process (PARP) requirements for financial undertakings set out in art.
 32 BGfo.

 The paper gives guidance on the supervisory approach for assessing whether manufacturers and/or distributors have in place:

 - adequate systems and controls for POG processes and distribution arrangements;

 - appropriate product testing;

 - appropriate distribution strategy; and

 - adequate product monitoring and review.

 The paper emphasizes the importance of a ‘customer-centric’ approach in implementing POG requirements.
 This is considered essential to ensure that the interests of customers take prime importance during product design and throughout the lifecycle of a product.